dbr/tvnamer/readme.md

 # Custom output filenames

-If you wish to change the output filename format, there are several options you must change:
+If you wish to change the output filename format, there are a bunch of options you can change.

+The most common is an episode with both a season and episode number.
+There are two patterns, one for when an episode name is found, and one without the episode name:

 - One for a file with an episode name (`filename_with_episode`).
 Example input: `Scrubs.s01e01.my.ep.name.avi`
 - One for a file *without* an episode name (`filename_without_episode`).
 Example input: `AnUnknownShow.s01e01.avi`

+Next, for episodes without a season number:

 - One for a filename with no season number, and an episode name (`filename_with_episode_no_season`).
 Example input: `Sid.The.Science.Kid.E11.avi`
 - One for a filename with no season number, and no episode name (`filename_without_episode_no_season`).
 Example input: `AnUnknownShow.E24.avi`

+Date-based episodes (which used aired-date instead of episode numbers):

+- One for date-based episodes (`filename_with_date_and_episode`).
+Example input: `AnUnknownShow.2000-01-23`
+- Date-based episode without epiosde nam (`filename_with_date_without_episode`)

+Finally, anime episodes have the usual with/without episode names, and again with/without the CRC value:

+- `filename_anime_with_episode` - for example, `[SubGrp] SeriesName - 02 - Episode Name [CRC1234].ext`
+- `filename_anime_without_episode` - for example, `[SubGrp] SeriesName - 02 [CRC1234].ext`
+- `filename_anime_with_episode_without_crc` - for example, `[SubGrp] SeriesName - 02 - Episode Name.ext`
+- `filename_anime_without_episode_without_crc` - for example, `[SubGrp] SeriesName - 02.ext`

 This may seem like a lot, but they are mostly the same thing.
-One for a regular show without and without episode names, and one for a show without the concept of seasons
+They all have sensible default values, so you can only change the values you use commonly (say, you could ignore the date-based and anime episodes if you rarely rename such files)

 Say you want the format `Show Name 01x24 Episode Name.avi`, your `filename_with_episode` option would be: